 Street Furnishings: Street furnishings are exterior amenities, including but not limited to, tables, chairs, benches, umbrellas, landscape pots/planters/boxes, bicycle racks, waste receptacles, bollards, safety barriers and other similar items that help to define pedestrian areas and make them safer and more functional are required.
 Such furnishings shall be made of wood, metal or other sold surfacing material.
 Plastic resin material is prohibited.
 Advertising on such furnishings is prohibited.
 Furnishings such as tables and chairs may not be stored (when not in use) in such a way as to be visible from the street.
 This shall not be interpreted to prohibit tables and chairs remaining in position inside of a permanent outdoor seating area protected by fencing in compliance with the Town’s Outdoor Dining regulations.
 Street furnishings shall be located in the Inner Sidewalk or Streetscape Zone.

 No fencing shall exceed six (6) feet in height.
 Nor shall any fencing be closer than three (3) feet to any property line (excluding outdoor seating area fences).
 All fences must be constructed durable materials with the character and appearance of wrought-iron style.
-This shall not be interpreted as applying to locations that require opaque wall screening, e.g. trash enclosures, mechanical enclosures, dock areas.
+This shall not be interpreted as applying to locations that require opaque wall screening, e.g. trash enclosures, mechanical enclosures, dock areas, or other features as approved by the MSRB.

 The petitioner shall work with Town staff to create a set of consistent standards for the following items, which are to be used throughout the Real Estate: